efstajas/tela/README.md

 #### ✅ Starting the server

-Afer writing your app, simply register it and start the server:
+After writing your app, simply register it and start the server:

 ```ts
 import Tela from '@efstajas/tela'